ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 #    args is: []
 ```

-Notice that "args" is always an array.
+Notice that **args** is always an array.
 You usually deconstruct the array or use it as is as an array or to call another method:

 ```ruby
 def bar(arg1, *args)